-If there is a general disturbance in any part of the meeting room open to the public, the Member chairing the meeting may call for that part to be cleared and may adjourn the meeting and/or re-convene elsewhere.
+If there is a general disturbance in any part of the meeting room open to the public, the Chairman may call for that part to be cleared and may adjourn the meeting and/or re-convene elsewhere.

 8.8.
 Minutes